 • Due to active government measures and an increase in fuel prices, electric Off-highway vehicles are preferred in agricultural applications.

 • Rising strictness in environmental awareness and emission norms is expected to drive the electric off-highway vehicle market

 Development of fast charging and long-ranged battery technology

-Most of the electric off-highway vehicles are presently working on using lithium-ion batteries because of their various advantages over the nickel-metal and lead-acid hydride batteries.
-The Lithium-ion batteries have numerous drawbacks that greatly affects its battery performance.
-These limitations of the lithium-ion batteries are - issues related to its robustness, shorter lifespan, performance fluctuations due to changing temperatures, limited power density, high cost and rigidness.
+Most of the electric off-highway vehicles are presently working on using lithium-ion batteries because of their various advantages over nickel-metal and lead-acid hydride batteries.
+Lithium-ion batteries have numerous drawbacks that greatly affect their battery performance.
+These limitations of lithium-ion batteries are - issues related to their robustness, shorter lifespan, performance fluctuations due to changing temperatures, limited power density, high cost, and rigidness.

-The solid-state batteries that are manufactured in lithium metal with the stabilized solid electrolytes offer nearly 10 times the charging capacity as compared to the graphite-based Li-ion batteries.
-And, the solid-state batteries also offer higher energy density, like double the energy for the same volume, and also up to 10 years of increased lifespan.
-Therefore, many of the companies that manufacture electric off-highway vehicle are now investing in the solid-state batteries’ development.
-For an example, Caterpillar has joined hands with the Fisker for solid-state batteries development that are designed to outperform the currently used Li-ion batteries.
+The solid-state batteries that are manufactured in lithium metal with stabilized solid electrolytes offer nearly 10 times the charging capacity as compared to the graphite-based Li-ion batteries.
+And, solid-state batteries also offer higher energy density, like double the energy for the same volume, and also up to 10 years of increased lifespan.
+Therefore, many of the companies that manufacture electric off-highway vehicles are now investing in solid-state battery development.
+For example, Caterpillar has joined hands with Fisker for solid-state battery development that is designed to outperform the currently used Li-ion batteries.

 High charging time decreasing productivity